alexiscarbillet/ac-electricity/docs/semi_conductors/organic.md

 ## History

-Organic semiconductors represent a class of materials composed of carbon-based molecules or polymers that exhibit semiconducting properties.
-Here are some historical facts about the use of organic semiconductors in electronics:

-**Discovery of Organic Semiconductors (Late 19th Century - Early 20th Century)**: The earliest observations of semiconducting behavior in organic materials date back to the late 19th and early 20th centuries.
-Scientists observed that certain organic compounds, such as anthracene and phthalocyanine derivatives, exhibited electrical conductivity when doped with impurities.

-**Early Research (Mid-20th Century)**: The study of organic semiconductors gained momentum in the mid-20th century with the discovery of materials such as polyacetylene, which exhibited semiconducting properties.
-Researchers began to explore the potential applications of organic semiconductors in electronic devices.

-**Development of Conducting Polymers (1970s - 1980s)**: In the 1970s and 1980s, researchers made significant advancements in the field of conducting polymers, which are organic materials that can conduct electricity.
-Conducting polymers such as polyacetylene, polyaniline, and polythiophene were developed and studied for their electronic properties.

-**Organic Light-Emitting Diodes (OLEDs)**: One of the earliest practical applications of organic semiconductors was in the development of organic light-emitting diodes (OLEDs).
-In the late 1980s and early 1990s, researchers demonstrated the feasibility of using organic materials as the active layer in light-emitting diodes.
-OLEDs offered advantages such as high efficiency, low power consumption, and flexibility, paving the way for applications in displays, lighting, and signage.

-**Organic Thin-Film Transistors (OTFTs)**: Organic semiconductors have also been used in the development of organic thin-film transistors (OTFTs).
-OTFTs are electronic devices that utilize organic semiconductors as the active layer in the transistor structure.
-OTFTs offer advantages such as low-cost fabrication, mechanical flexibility, and compatibility with large-area electronics.

-**Advancements in Materials and Device Performance (21st Century)**: In the 21st century, there have been significant advancements in the development of organic semiconductors, including the discovery of new materials with improved charge transport properties and stability.
-These advancements have led to the commercialization of organic electronics in various applications, including displays, sensors, photovoltaics, and wearable devices.

-**Challenges and Opportunities**: Despite their promise, organic semiconductors also face challenges such as limited charge mobility, stability issues, and manufacturing scalability.
-Researchers continue to work on addressing these challenges through the development of new materials, fabrication techniques, and device architectures.

-## How it works

-Organic semiconductors are a class of materials that exhibit semiconducting behavior due to the presence of conjugated π-electron systems.
-Here's a detailed explanation of how organic semiconductors work:

-**Molecular Structure**: Organic semiconductors are typically composed of carbon-based molecules or polymers with alternating single and multiple bonds, creating a π-conjugated system.
-This conjugated structure allows for delocalization of π-electrons along the molecule or polymer chain.

-**Energy Levels**: In organic semiconductors, the π-electrons occupy molecular orbitals that form valence and conduction bands, similar to inorganic semiconductors.
-The energy gap between the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO) determines the material's bandgap.

-**Electrical Conductivity**: At room temperature, organic semiconductors behave as insulators due to the energy gap between the HOMO and LUMO.
-However, by doping the material with impurities or applying an external electric field, it's possible to introduce charge carriers (electrons or holes) into the semiconductor, thereby increasing its electrical conductivity.

-**Charge Transport**: In organic semiconductors, charge transport occurs through the movement of charge carriers (electrons or holes) along the conjugated π-electron system.
-The mobility of charge carriers depends on factors such as the crystallinity of the material, the purity of the semiconductor, and the presence of defects.

-**Device Operation**:

-   - **Organic Light-Emitting Diodes (OLEDs)**: In OLEDs, organic semiconductors are used as the active layers.
-When a voltage is applied across the OLED device, electrons and holes are injected into the organic semiconductor layers from the cathode and anode, respectively.
-The recombination of electrons and holes at the interface of the organic layers results in the emission of light.

-   - **Organic Thin-Film Transistors (OTFTs)**: In OTFTs, organic semiconductors serve as the active channels between the source and drain electrodes.
-By applying a voltage to the gate electrode, it's possible to modulate the conductivity of the organic semiconductor layer, thereby controlling the flow of current between the source and drain electrodes.

-**Advantages**:

-   - **Flexibility**: Organic semiconductors can be processed using solution-based techniques, allowing for the fabrication of flexible and conformable electronic devices.

-   - **Low-Cost Fabrication**: Organic semiconductors can be deposited onto substrates using techniques such as inkjet printing, roll-to-roll coating, and vacuum deposition, enabling low-cost and scalable manufacturing.

-   - **Tunable Properties**: The properties of organic semiconductors can be tuned through chemical synthesis, allowing for the optimization of device performance and functionality.

-**Challenges**:

-   - **Limited Charge Mobility**: Organic semiconductors typically exhibit lower charge carrier mobility compared to inorganic semiconductors, which can limit the performance of organic electronic devices.

-   - **Stability**: Organic semiconductors are often susceptible to degradation when exposed to oxygen, moisture, and light, necessitating the development of encapsulation techniques and stable materials.
+Organic semiconductors are carbon-based molecules or polymers that exhibit semiconducting properties.
+Their development represents a significant evolution in materials science, enabling flexible, lightweight, and potentially low-cost electronic devices.
+Below is a brief history of their progress:

+### **Early Observations (Late 19th – Early 20th Century)**

+The semiconducting behavior of organic compounds was first observed in the late 1800s and early 1900s.
+Materials like anthracene and phthalocyanine showed electrical conductivity when doped with certain impurities, laying the groundwork for future research.

+### **Mid-20th Century Research**

+Interest grew during the mid-20th century, particularly with the discovery of polyacetylene’s semiconducting properties.
+This initiated deeper investigation into the potential of conjugated organic compounds in electronic applications.

+### **Conducting Polymers (1970s–1980s)**

+Significant advancements occurred with the development of conducting polymers such as polyacetylene, polyaniline, and polythiophene.
+These materials demonstrated the possibility of organic-based electronic conduction, earning Shirakawa, Heeger, and MacDiarmid the Nobel Prize in Chemistry in 2000.

+### **Rise of OLEDs (1980s–1990s)**

+One of the most commercially successful applications was the **organic light-emitting diode (OLED)**.
+First demonstrated in the late 1980s, OLEDs use organic materials to emit light upon recombination of charge carriers, offering benefits such as flexibility, high contrast, and energy efficiency.

+### **Organic Thin-Film Transistors (OTFTs)**

+Organic semiconductors were also used in **OTFTs**, where they serve as the active channel in transistor structures.
+Their appeal lies in low-cost processing, mechanical flexibility, and integration with plastic substrates for large-area electronics.

+### **Modern Developments (21st Century)**

+Recent decades have seen vast improvements in material purity, charge mobility, and environmental stability.
+These advances have enabled real-world applications such as flexible displays, solar cells, sensors, and wearable electronics.

+### **Current Challenges**

+Despite progress, challenges remain.
+Organic semiconductors often suffer from **low charge mobility**, **degradation from air or light**, and **scaling issues**.
+Research continues into stabilizing materials, improving mobility, and refining manufacturing techniques.

+---

+## How It Works

+Organic semiconductors function through **π-conjugated molecular structures** that enable charge transport.
+Here’s a breakdown of how they operate:

+### **1. Molecular Structure**

+Organic semiconductors consist of molecules or polymers with alternating single and double bonds (π-conjugated systems).
+This structure permits delocalization of π-electrons across the molecule, facilitating electronic conduction.

+### **2. Energy Levels**

+Like inorganic semiconductors, they have an energy gap—between the **highest occupied molecular orbital (HOMO)** and the **lowest unoccupied molecular orbital (LUMO)**.
+This gap determines the material’s electronic and optical properties.

+### **3. Charge Generation**

+At equilibrium, organic semiconductors are poor conductors.
+Conductivity increases when they are:

+* **Doped** with electron-donating or electron-accepting molecules.
+* **Excited** by light (as in photovoltaics).
+* **Driven** by an external electric field (as in transistors).

+These methods generate mobile **charge carriers** (electrons and holes) that facilitate current flow.

+### **4. Charge Transport**

+Unlike crystalline inorganic materials, organic semiconductors often have **disordered molecular arrangements**.
+Charge transport usually occurs via **hopping mechanisms** rather than band conduction and is highly sensitive to molecular packing and defects.

+---

+## Key Devices and Applications

+### **Organic Light-Emitting Diodes (OLEDs)**

+* **Structure**: Multilayer devices where electrons and holes recombine in an emissive organic layer.
+* **Operation**: When voltage is applied, charges are injected from electrodes, meet in the active layer, and emit light.
+* **Use Cases**: Smartphones, TVs, wearables, and lighting.

+### **Organic Thin-Film Transistors (OTFTs)**

+* **Structure**: Source, drain, and gate electrodes with an organic channel layer.
+* **Operation**: A gate voltage modulates the conductivity of the organic layer, controlling current between source and drain.
+* **Use Cases**: Flexible displays, e-paper, smart labels, and RFID tags.

+---

+## Advantages

+* **Mechanical Flexibility**: Can be deposited on bendable, stretchable substrates.
+* **Low-Cost Processing**: Manufactured via printing and coating techniques.
+* **Lightweight and Thin**: Ideal for wearable and portable electronics.
+* **Tunable Chemistry**: Electronic properties can be engineered through molecular design.

+---

+## Challenges

+* **Low Charge Mobility**: Especially compared to silicon, limiting switching speed and efficiency.
+* **Environmental Instability**: Degradation from oxygen, moisture, and UV light requires protective encapsulation.
+* **Reproducibility and Scalability**: Maintaining uniform performance across large-area devices is still an issue.
+* **Short Lifespan**: Device longevity remains a major hurdle in commercial adoption.